 We will always make sure that your information is protected and treated securely.

-Any information that you give will be held in accordance with the Data Protection Act 1998 and the General Data Protection Regulation (GDPR) and Data Protection Bill.
+Any information that you give will be held in accordance with the Data Protection Act 1998 and the UK General Data Protection Regulation (GDPR) and Data Protection Bill.

 In addition to this privacy statement, you might also find the following documents useful:

 We collect personal information from visitors to this website through the use of online forms and every time you email us your details.
 We also collect feedback and views from you about the health and social care services that you access.
 In addition we receive information about our own staff and people who apply to work for us.

 We are strongly committed to data security and we take reasonable and appropriate steps to protect your personal information from unauthorised access, loss, misuse, alteration or corruption.

 We have put in place physical, electronic, and managerial procedures to safeguard and secure the information you provide to us.